filip2893/Cryptography/README.md

 # Cryptography
-Project from collague *Faculty of organisation and informatics* on curse *Operationg systems 2*
+Project from collague *Faculty of organisation and informatics in Varaždin* on curse *Operationg systems 2*

 # Requirements:
   - crypto